 Work out how to find them all on the London Attractions Map.

 1. British Museum Free

-The world-famous British Museum exhibits the works of man from prehistoric to modern times, from around the world.
-Highlights include the Rosetta Stone, the Parthenon sculptures and the mummies in the Ancient Egypt collection.Read More: 1.
+Spend hours wandering the world-famous British Museum, which exhibits the works of man from prehistoric to modern times, collected from around the world.
+Don't miss the Rosetta Stone, the Parthenon sculptures and the mummies in the Ancient Egypt collection.Read More: 1.
 British Museum

 As well as the permanent (and permanently fascinating!) dinosaur exhibition, the Natural History Museum boasts a collection of the biggest, tallest and rarest animals in the world.
 See a life-sized blue whale, a 40-million-year-old spider, and the beautiful Hintze Hall.Read More: 2.
 Natural History Museum

 From the future of space travel to asking that difficult question: "who am I?", the Science Museum makes your brain perform Olympic-standard mental gymnastics.
 See, touch and experience the major scientific advances of the last 300 years; and don't forget the awesome Imax cinema.Read More: 4.
 Science Museum

 Visit the Royal Museums Greenwich and immerse yourself in the fascinating history of this UNESCO World Heritage site.
 All a few minutes from each other, the group includes the National Maritime Museum, the Queen's House, the Royal Observatory (incorporating the Peter Harrison Planetarium) and the spectacular tea clipper Cutty Sark.Read More: 5.
 Royal Museums Greenwich

 Discover the stories of those who lived, fought and died in conflict from the First World War to the present at the Imperial War Museum.
 Learn about life at home and on the front during WW1 at the First World War Galleries, examine the role of the United Nations, and visit the acclaimed Holocaust Exhibition.Read More: 6.
 Imperial War Museum